-The Struggle To Get Shakespeare Into Central Park: Review of ‘Illyria’
+The Struggle to Get Shakespeare Into Central Park: Review of ‘Illyria’

-In Richard Nelson’s ‘Illyria,’ the Public Theater pays a self-indulgent, and sometimes inaudible, homage to its founder Joe Papp.

 The microphones dangle like vines into the sunken stage of the Public Theater’s Anspacher Theater.
-And wow, you really wish they amplified the sound better, or that the performers spoke up, because at the beginning of Richard Nelson’s play Illyria, you strain to hear what the actors are saying.
+And you really wish they amplified the sound better, or that the performers spoke up, because at the beginning of Richard Nelson’s play Illyria, you strain to hear what the actors are saying.

-Part of the play’s charm is how its characters communicate, which is with a free-wheeling naturalism where sentences clash into each other, and people mutter or giggle.
+Part of the play’s charm is how its characters communicate, which is with a free-wheeling naturalism where sentences clash into each other, and people mutter or giggle and talk over each other.
 As beguiling as this is, you strain to hear what is being said: the most frustrating form of eavesdropping.
 Some moments, it’s like listening to the benign hubbub of a restaurant.

 We are watching a company of actors, and one very close to home.
 Before he founded the Public Theater, Joe Papp had founded the New York Shakespeare Festival in 1954, and this group of actors are mounting a 1958 production of Twelfth Night (hence the title of Nelson’s play; Illyria is the setting of Shakespeare’s play).